-We are required to submit monitoring data for 12 samples for the period August 1, 2008 through August 1, 2009, for both the Stickney and Calumet WRPs.
-Monitoring data for three samples were submitted in a report dated March 25, 2009 for the Calumet WRP.
-The monitoring data for the remaining nine samples for this period for the Calumet WRP are reported in Table 1.
-All of the samples in the Table 1 meet the Part 503 analytical standards for the Class A pathogens, including those for enteric viruses and helminth ova.
+We are required to submit monitoring data for three samples for the period August 1, 2009 through December 31, 2009, for both the Stickney and Calumet WRPs.
+The monitoring data for three samples for the Calumet WRP are reported in Table 1.
+All of the samples in the Table 1 meet the Part 503 analytical standards for Class A pathogens, including those for enteric viruses and helminth ova.

 For the Stickney WRP, no monitoring data are presented in this report.
 The biosolids generated at the Stickney WRP during this period were not PFRP-compliant with the digester holding time criteria specified in the codified operating parameters.
-Failure to meet the holding time criteria was due to the reduction in digester capacity because some of the digesters were removed from service for cleaning and repairs.
+Failure to meet the holding time criteria was due to the reduction in digester capacity because several of the digesters were removed from service for cleaning and repairs.
 Therefore, all biosolids generated by the Stickney WRP during the period were tested for pathogen compliance according to 40 CFR Part 503.32a5 before being utilized as Class A, or were managed as specified in Item 10 of the certification.
-The pathogen analysis data for the Stickney WRP biosolids in 2007 and 2008, which demonstrates compliance for both years, are presented in Table 2.
-These data also show that, although the biosolids generated in both years at the Stickney WRP were not PFRP-compliant with respect to digester detention time, the biosolids met the Class A pathogen standard.
+The pathogen analysis data for the Stickney WRP biosolids in 2009, which demonstrates compliance for the entire year, are presented in Table 2.
+The data also show that, although the biosolids generated in 2008 and 2009 at the Stickney WRP were not PFRP-compliant with respect to digester detention time, the biosolids met the Class A pathogen standard.

-Subject: Letter WN-16J Reporting Requirements for Site-Specific Equivalency to Process to Further Reduce Pathogens Designation of the Metropolitan Water Reclamation District of Greater Chicago Biosolids Processing Trains at the Stickney and Calumet Water Reclamation Plants - January to July 2009
+Subject: Letter WN-16J Reporting Requirements for Site-Specific Equivalency to Process to Further Reduce Pathogens Designation of the Metropolitan Water Reclamation District of Greater Chicago Biosolids Processing Trains at the Stickney and Calumet Water Reclamation Plants - August to December 2009

 We conducted an internal audit of the Metropolitan Water Reclamation District of Greater Chicago's Analytical Microbiology Laboratory on June 22, 2009, and it was found to be in full compliance with all USEPA requirements for analysis to determine compliance with the Part 503 Class A pathogen standards.
-In addition, the operation of the high and low solids biosolids processing trains were subjected to internal audits on June 25, 2009, at the Calumet WRP, and on June 22, 2009, for the Stickney WRP.
+In addition, the operation of the high and low solids biosolids processing trains was subjected to internal audits on June 25, 2009, at the Calumet WRP, and on June 22, 2009, for the Stickney WRP.
 Attached is a signed certification that the processing trains were operated in full compliance with the codified parameters.